SkyTik/osrm-adapter/README.md

 # Elysia framework with Bun runtime

 ## Introduction
-A mini project that map response from multiple Directions API to OSRM Response
+A mini project that maps response from multiple Directions API to OSRM Response Using Elysia framework with Bun runtime, ship with test case using @elysia/eden

 Available providers: AWS, Google, MapBox